trustcerts/trustchain-doc/docs/concepts/consens.md

 __Round change:__ (It’s the same as for the validator, if you’ve read that you can skip this phase here.)
 The node registers that the round was not successful and logs the reason.
 It also increments the counter for unsuccessful round in a row, then starts a new round.

+## Open questions
+- What are the benefits and drawbacks of our consensus algorithm?
+- How to ensure that each node selects the same proposer?
+- There is no method implemented yet to remove malicious nodes from the network.
+What is the best strategy to do this?
+- The proposer changes every round.
+Is this really necessary?
+What are alternatives or the best strategy?
+- What's the real benefit of our consensus algorithm (in numbers)?